 Two-Way Immersion Network for Catholic Schools (TWIN-CS)

-The TWIN-CS is a Network of 19 Catholic Schools nationally implementing a two-way immersive model of instruction.
-TWIN-CS was founded in 2012, and support for members includes: a summer academy, monthly webinars, professional learning communities (where leaders will network with a national expert in TWI and one another in small groups monthly), collegial visits, a resource site for members schools to access high quality curriculum, instructional, and assessment materials.
+The TWIN-CS is a Network of 20 Catholic Schools nationally implementing a two-way immersive model of instruction.
+TWIN-CS was founded in 2012, and support for members includes: a summer academy, monthly webinars, professional learning communities led by national dual-language experts, collegial visits, and a resource site for member schools to access high quality curriculum, instructional, and assessment materials.

 Critical Conversations in Catholic Education